Tanguy Nef

-Tanguy Nef (born 19 November 1996) is a Swiss alpine skier.

-He is a member of Swiss Ski's A frame for the 2021-2022 season.
+Tanguy Nef (/fr/; born 19 November 1996) is a Swiss World Cup alpine ski racer who specializes in slalom.
+He was a member of Swiss Ski's A frame for the 20212022 season.
+He competed at the 2026 Winter Olympics, winning a gold medal in the team combined event.

-Early life and career
+Early life and education

-Tanguy Nef started skiing when he was 6 years old on the slopes of the Valais central in French-speaking Switzerland, following in the footsteps of his family members.
+Nef started skiing at age six on the slopes of the Valais central in French-speaking Switzerland, following in the footsteps of his family members.
 Son of a Swiss ski teacher, he started competing in alpine ski racing in the cadet/mini category at age seven.
+He attended Kollegium Spiritus Sanctus and then moved to the United States to study computer science at Dartmouth College, where he completed a bachelor's degree and was a member of the Beta Alpha Omega fraternity.
+He was a member of the Dartmouth Ski Team.
+He competed at the NCAA Skiing Championships in 2018 and 2019.